Mail: How Do I Switch To A Career In Software?

 3) Keep taking the coding classes

 Do them over and over again until you're comfortable with the logic and programming.
 The language itself is less relevant than understanding how simple data structures and code flow works, so pick your favorite and run with it.
-Learn how to implement objects and classes, learn about inheritance and encapsulation.
+Learn how to implement objects and classes.
+Learn about inheritance and encapsulation.
+Incorporate basic design patterns into your code.

 4) Try to get an internship